-Players who do not have an RTX card, and are rather playing on a GTX or AMD GPU, then AMD’s FSR got your back.
+Players who are playing on a GTX or AMD GPU, then AMD’s FSR got your back.
 It is similar to Nvidia’s DLSS as it can increase performance while barely degrading the image quality.
 If you decide to use AMD FSR on 1080p, we recommend not going below the “Ultra Quality” option.

 Anti-Aliasing – SMAA T2X

 Similar to Moton Blur, Anti-Aliasing is often frowned upon by most PC gamers when not implemented properly.
 We were disappointed to see that there was no option to turn it off, so the next best thing was to settle for SMAA T2X.
 This setting offers more sharpness compared to the Filmic SMAA T2X.

 Anti-Aliasing Quality – Medium

 Since our target in this article is to get the best performance possible while also making sure that the game looks beautiful, we recommend keeping this setting at medium.
 However, if you are not satisfied with your current performance and need an extra boost, then set these settings to low, but the medium settings should work fine for most players.

 These settings will determine just how much VRAM the game can use while you are playing it.
 For the best performance possible, keep these settings at 90 because then the game will be able to use every last bit of the VRAM and give the best performance possible on your PC.